-Here are the news stories you should not miss today, January 7.
+Here are the leading news stories about Vietnam you should not miss today, January 7.